 Mr. O'Quigley was appointed as a Director in September 2012.
 Mr. O'Quigley accepted the position of Chief Executive Officer pursuant to an employment contract dated 10 April 2012, commencing employment on 1 May 2012.
 Mr. O'Quigley receives an annual salary of €454,545 and is eligible for a bonus of up to 100% of the sum of Mr. O'Quigley's annual salary.
-The Company can terminate the employment contract on twelve months' notice, or payment in lieu of notice, at an estimated cost of \$514,000 to Falcon.
-This contract does not include a "change of control" provision.
+The Company can terminate the employment contract on twelve months' notice, or payment in lieu of notice, at an estimated cost of \$563,000 to Falcon.
+This contract includes a "change of control" provision, where in the event of a sale of the Company's assets or a change in the ownership of the Company, Mr O'Quigley is entitled to 12 months salary, at an estimated cost of \$563,000.
+The change of control provisions also applies in the event of a change of control within 12 months following the termination of Mr. O'Quigley's employment contract.